MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-two.md

 To meet organizational goals, enable processes to track and report on progress.
 Some built-in Microsoft Entra Permissions Management tools are:

 * **PCI History Report**: Receive a regular, detailed overview of how PCI scores in authorization systems and folders change over time.
 Measure how well your organization is meeting and maintaining PCI goals.
 We recommend you schedule a recurring PCI History Report for key stakeholders.
 Ensure the cadence matches internal progress reviews.
-* **Permissions Analytics Report**: Measure remediation progress and schedule the report to go regularly to key stakeholders and/or export a PDF version of the report for your authorization systems on a regular basis.
+* **Permissions Analytics Report**: Measure remediation progress and schedule the report to be sent to key stakeholders and/or export a PDF version of the report for your authorization systems on a regular basis.
 This practice enables your organization to measure remediation progress over time.
 For example, with this approach you can see how many inactive identities are cleaned up each week and what impact that had on your PCI scores.
 * **Permissions Management Dashboard**: Get an overview of your authorization systems and their PCI scores.
 Use the **Highest PCI Change List** section to sort authorization systems by PCI score to prioritize remediation activity.
 See also **PCI Change** for the past seven days to see which authorization systems had the most progress and which might need more review.
 Select authorization systems in the **PCI Heat Map** section to access the **PCI Trend Chart** for that authorization system.
 Note how PCI changes over a 90-day period.

 ## Operationalize Permissions On-Demand